Scientific Parameter intermediate

 Maillard reaction vs caramelization: key differences for confectioners

-Temperature Guide: What Happens at Each Cooking Stage
+What Happens at Each Caramel Cooking Temperature?

 Understanding which reactions are active at each temperature stage allows you to make deliberate decisions about cooking endpoint, rather than simply stopping when color looks 'right'.
 The following guide assumes a dairy-based caramel (cream + sugar), where both reactions are active simultaneously.